PrathameshPawar119/load-optimization-miniLogithon/README.md

-## This is low code python Viktor app aimed to visualize and optimize the load optimization in logistics container
+## This is a python Viktor app aimed to visualize and optimize the load optimization in logistics container
 Viktor version 14 and Python V3.7
 Visit  - https://cloud.viktor.ai/public/prathamesh-pawar-mini-logithon-demo